Joaquín Espín y Guillén: Life

 Joaquín Espín y Guillén was born on 3 May 1812 in Velilla de Medinaceli, Soria to Joaquín Espin y Beltrán and Josefa Guillén e Igual.
 He spend his early years with his paternal grandparents in Cuzcurrita, La Rioja, and later with his parents.
 Espín studied music theory and organ with José Aramburu, organist of the Cathedral of Santo Domingo de la Calzada, and later moved to Burgos where he continued his training with the organists Vicente Pueyo and Ciriaco Olave.
 In 1831 Espín went to Bordeaux, France, where for nine month he was trained by the pianist Hoffmann.
 After returning from France Espín passed the examination as organist in Santo Domingo de la Calzada, and in 1833 moved to Madrid to continue his studies entering the Royal Conservatory of Music and Declamation.
 While studying in Madrid Espín started giving singing and piano classes.

-On 29 January 1836, he married Josefa Pérez Colbrand, a niece of Rossini´s first wife, signer Isabella Colbran.
+On 29 January 1836, he married Josefa Pérez Colbrand, a niece of Rossini´s first wife, singer Isabella Colbran.
 The couple had four children: Joaquín who became a well-known conductor, Julia who became a prima donna and a muse of Gustavo Adolfo Bécquer, as well as less known Josefina and Ernestina.